Commodity – Money – Commodity.

 Part 1.
 Commodities

 The wealth of those societies in which the capitalist mode of production prevails, presents itself as “an immense accumulation of commodities.”
-Our investigation must therefore begin with the .
+Our investigation must therefore begin with the analysis of a commodity.

 That which determines the magnitude of the value of any article is the amount of labor socially necessary, or the labor time socially necessary for its production.
 As values, all commodities are only definite masses of congealed labor time.
 A thing can be a use value, without having value.
 This is the case whenever its utility to man is not due to labor (as in the case of air – we definitely use it, but it doesn’t have a value as a commodity).
 A thing can also be useful, and be the product of human labor, and still not be a commodity.
 Whoever directly satisfies his wants with the produce of his own labor, creates, indeed, use values, but not commodities.